Adwai-T/Notes/WebDevelopment/AngularCourseNotes.md

 > From : [stackoverflow](https://stackoverflow.com/questions/44110064/what-is-the-purpose-of-ng-eject).

-angular-cli is something magic, everything is done in a simple and automatic way.

-But sometimes, you may want to act on how the package is done, add a plugin or you are simply curious to see the Webpack configuration on which it is based.
+Sometimes you may want to act on how the package is done, add a plugin or you are simply curious to see the Webpack configuration on which it is based.

 When running ng eject, you generate a webpack.config.json file.
 Looking at the file package.json you will see that the commands to launch have slightly changed: